 India, in its bid to become an ethical labour market to international corporations in 1991, ratified the United Nations Convention on the Rights of the Children in 1992.
 The Convention stems from Jebb’s desire to end the suffering of children, giving them instead a healthy, happy and safe environment that nurtured them physically, mentally, and emotionally.
 These facets find a strong resonance in the Convention.

 Child rights go beyond just human rights, which exist to ensure fair and proper treatment of people across the world, and promote their well-being.
 Children, defined as any person under the age of 18, need more than just human rights due to a set of unique needs stemming from their vulnerabilities.

-Further, the rights as described in the Convention have been summarised into the following fundamentals with references to various articles.
+Further, the child rights in the Indian constitution as described in the Convention have been summarised into the following fundamentals with references to various articles.

 1. The Right to and Identity(Article 7 AND 8)